 There are plenty of airline-specific MasterCards, like the JetBlue Plus Card (currently unavailable) and the United MileagePlus® Credit Card – and train fans shouldn’t ignore the Amtrak Guest Rewards® World MasterCard® — but if you’re looking for a general travel card, check out the Barclaycard Arrival Plus® World Elite Mastercard®.

-The Barclaycard Arrival Plus® World Elite Mastercard® gets you 2x miles on all purchases, plus a 70,000-mile bonus if you spend $5,000 in the first 90 days of opening your account (limited time offer).
+The Barclaycard Arrival Plus® World Elite Mastercard® gets you 2x miles on all purchases, plus a 70,000-mile bonus if you spend $5,000 in the first 90 days of opening your account.
 The Barclaycard Arrival Plus® World Elite Mastercard® also includes a 5% redemption bonus.

 One thing to note: The Barclaycard Arrival Plus® World Elite Mastercard® comes with an $89 annual fee (waived first year).

 The Citi® Double Cash Card is exactly what the name implies.
 You get 1% cash back on every purchase, plus an extra 1% cash back when you pay that purchase off.
 That adds up to double cash!

 Let’s see it in action: If you spent $3,500 with the Citi® Double Cash Card, you’d get 1% cash back, or $35, when you made the purchases.
 You’d get another $35 when you paid the $3,500 off, bringing your total cash back to $70.
 Use your cash back as a statement credit, send it to a linked Citi checking or savings account (or to the checking account you use to pay your Citi credit card bills), turn it into a gift card, or — if you’re feeling old-fashioned — get a check.